 Microsoft won't be pinned down on a price point quite yet – unsurprisingly, given what a sore spot the price of the Xbox One was for fans.
 At launch the original Xbox One cost a whopping $499 / £429 / AU$599, which was quickly reduced when Microsoft realised people weren't forking out.

-For those in the UK or the US looking to purchase an Xbox One X or One S rather than wait for the new generation, Microsoft is making an upgrade option available through its Xbox All Access pass, which splits the cost of an Xbox console, Xbox Live and Xbox Game Pass into monthly payments across 24 months.
+For those in the UK or the US looking to purchase an Xbox One X or One S rather than wait for the new generation, Microsoft is making an upgrade option available through its Xbox All Access pass, which sees the cost of an Xbox console, Xbox Live and Xbox Game Pass split into interest-free monthly payments across 24 months.

 The service goes live in November and will allow you to buy an Xbox One S (with controller) and a 24 month Game Pass Ultimate for £19.99/$22.99 per month for 24 months.
 With an Xbox One X, the cost is £24.99/$30.99 per month.